Street children in India: Work

 As street children must provide for themselves, work is a very important aspect of their lives.
-Unfortunately, working conditions for street children are often very poor because they are confined to working in the informal sector, which is unregulated by the government.
+Working conditions for street children are often very poor because they are confined to working in the informal sector, which is unregulated by the government.
 In Bombay, 50,000 children are illegally employed by 11,750 hotels, restaurants, canteens, tea shops, and eating places.
 Because of street children's lack of protection from a family and the law, employers often exploit them, making them virtual prisoners, sometimes withholding pay, and abusing them.
 Employers that would not mistreat the children often will not hire them because they are seen as too great of a risk.

 Because of the low pay from employers, street children in India often choose to be self-employed or work multiple jobs.
 In fact, the majority of them are self-employed.
 One of the most common economic activities done by the children is scavenging for recyclable materials, such as plastic, paper, and metal.

 Other jobs include cleaning cars; petty vending, selling small items such as balloons or sweets; selling newspapers or flowers; begging; shining shoes; working in small hotels; working on construction sites; and working in roadside stalls or repair shops.
 Street children, especially the older children, are also sometimes engaged in activities such as stealing, pick-pocketing, drug-peddling, and prostitution, though this is a small proportion.
 Most of the street children work 8–10 hours total each day in their various economic activities.